-Market ltem Description United Fleet averaging ne U.S. has an averaging, banking, and trading (ABT) credit program.
-Compliance is assessed based to sum of ABT credits.
-A "zero" credit balance or a surplus is required within an averaging set of vehin rengines.
-All electric vehicles are deemed to have zero emissions of $CO_2$ , $CH_4$ , and $N_2O$ .
-No emission esting is required.
-Technology forcing Stringency of the standards is set on the technology feasibility of combustion engine HDVs and were not designed to drive ZE-HDVs into the market in large numbers.
-Efficiency improvements from Phases 1 and 2 together deliver $CO_2$ reductions of about 20%-30% for heavy-duty pickups and vans, 20% for rigid trucks, and 30% to 45% for tractor-trailers, compared with MY 2010 technology.
-ZE-HDV incentives Advanced Technology Multipliers are used for ZE-HDVs: 3.5 for plug-in hybrid electric, 4.5 for battery- electric, and 5.5 for fuel-cell electric trucks.
+Market Item Description Fleet averaging The U.S. has an averaging, banking, and trading (ABT) credit program.
+Compliance is assessed based on the sum of ABT credits.
+A "zero" credit balance or a surplus is required within an averaging set of vehicles or engines.
+All electric vehicles are deemed to have zero emissions of CO_2 , CH_4 , and N_2O .
+No emission testing is required.
+United States 25 Technology forcing Stringency of the standards is set on the technology feasibility of combustion engine HDVs and were not designed to drive ZE-HDVs into the market in large numbers.
+Efficiency improvements from Phases 1 and 2 together deliver $\rm CO_2$ reductions of about 20%-30% for heavy-duty pickups and vans, 20% for rigid trucks, and 30% to 45% for tractor-trailers, compared with MY 2010 technology.
+ZE-HDV incentives Advanced Technology Multipliers are used for ZE-HDVs: 3.5 for plug-in hybrid electric, 4.5 for battery-electric, and 5.5 for fuel-cell electric trucks.
 Advanced Technology Multipliers will sunset in MY 2027.
-Consideration of freight activity here are four averaging sets: 1) Complete pickups and vans; 2) Light heavy-duty vehicles (Classes b-5); 3) Medium heavy-duty vehicles (Class 6-7); and 4) Heavy heavy-duty vehicles (Class 8).
-Each veraging set has a useful life-in thousands of miles-associated with it.
-The credit generation is dir roportional to the useful life.
-Averaging, banking, and trading can only occur within an averaging set Fleet averaging The CO 2 emissions are regulated on a fleet-wide basis through a metric dubbed average specific $CO_2$ emissions, expressed in $gCO_2/t$ -km.
-The is a banking and borrowing scheme in which manufacturers are allowed to accumulate $CO_2$ emission credits and debits during specific periods of time.
-ZE-HDVs are certified with 0 g $CO_2/km$ .
+Consideration of freight activity There are four averaging sets: 1) Complete pickups and vans; 2) Light heavy-duty vehicles (Classes 2b-5); 3) Medium heavy-duty vehicles (Class 6-7); and 4) Heavy heavy-duty vehicles (Class 8).
+Each averaging set has a useful life-in thousands of miles-associated with it.
+The credit generation is directly proportional to the useful life.
+Averaging, banking, and trading can only occur within an averaging set.
+Fleet averaging The ${\rm CO_2}$ emissions are regulated on a fleet-wide basis through a metric dubbed average specific ${\rm CO_2}$ emissions, expressed in ${\rm gCO_2/t\text{-}km}$.
+The is a banking and borrowing scheme in which manufacturers are allowed to accumulate ${\rm CO_2}$ emission credits and debits during specific periods of time.
+ZE-HDVs are certified with 0 g ${\rm CO_2/km}$.
 Technology forcing Stringency of the standards is set on the technology feasibility of combustion engine HDVs and were not designed to drive ZE-HDVs into the market in large numbers.
-Compared to the baseline in 2019/2020, manufacturers must demonstrate by 2025 a 15% reduction in average $CO_2$ emissions, and a 30% reduction by 2030.
-EU ZE-HDV incentives ZE-HDVs are incentivized through the Zero and Low Emission Vehicle (ZLEV) factor, with a technology- neutral policy design.
-The ZLEV factor, which depends on the number of ZE-HDVs sold, multiplies the average $CO_2$ emissions of a manufacturer.
-From 2019 to 2024, ZE-HDVs are counted more than once in the average $CO_2$ emissions of a manufacturer.
+Compared to the baseline in 2019/2020, manufacturers must demonstrate by 2025 a 15% reduction in average CO_2 emissions, and a 30% reduction by 2030.
+EU 26 ZE-HDV incentives ZE-HDVs are incentivized through the Zero and Low Emission Vehicle (ZLEV) factor, with a technology-neutral policy design.
+The ZLEV factor, which depends on the number of ZE-HDVs sold, multiplies the average $\rm CO_2$ emissions of a manufacturer.
+From 2019 to 2024, ZE-HDVs are counted more than once in the average $\rm CO_2$ emissions of a manufacturer.
 From 2025 onwards, a minimum benchmark of 2% must be met to benefit from the ZLEV factor.
 The minimum value of ZLEV factor is 0.97, which means ZLEV incentives can only reduce the average emissions of a manufacturer by a maximum of 3%.
 Consideration of freight activity Mileage and payload weighting (MPW) factors to account for the differences in freight activity between the vehicle sub-groups in the fleet average calculation.
 However, the ZLEV factor (presented above) does not capture such differences.
 Thus, the freight activity of ZE-HDV is only partially captured in the regulation.